rehierl/node-tree-outliner/3-basic-design/3-0-0-node-sequence.md

 be deterministic (i.e. repeated executions may yield different results).

 In an ordered tree, the context of a node may obviously contain presequent siblings.
 Note that the descendants of those siblings are not included as they need to be understood to be locked up (i.e. sandboxed) inside of those siblings.
-Note also that the context of a node may include those siblings that are presequent to one of the node's ancestors.
+Note also that the context of a node may also include those siblings that are presequent to one of the node's ancestors.

 Because of that, the current knowledge of an algorithm, is in general not identical to the context of the current node.
 That is, because the current